 Also be on the lookout for seasonal events, most notably “A Dicken’s Christmas” celebration featuring old time carolers (pictured above).

-11. Browse the shops at the Grove Arcade
+11. Browse the unique local shops at The Grove Arcade

 The Grove Arcade is a luxurious shopping/dining complex located in the heart of downtown.
 First off, the historic art deco architecture is truly stunning and draws you in from the street.
 Second, there are about a dozen shops to explore inside specializing in regional art and local souvenirs.
-Treat yourself to a glass of wine and scan the huge used book selection at Battery Park.
-Another budget friendly treat is homemade beignets with chocolate dipping sauce at Bebette’s New Orlean’s coffeeshop.
+Treat yourself to a glass of wine and scan the huge used book selection at Battery Park Book Exchange.
+For a budget friendly treat, splurge on some homemade beignets with chocolate dipping sauce at Bebette’s New Orlean’s coffeeshop.
 Also be on the lookout for special events, particularly the Winter Wonderland festival.

-12. Enjoy nature at the Beaver Lake Bird Sanctuary
+12. Get back to nature at the Beaver Lake Bird Sanctuary

 Location: 1020 US-25, Asheville, NC 28804.
 Hours: Dawn-dusk